-How to eat healthily during Chinese New Year Celebration
+Tips to eat healthily during the Chinese New Year celebration

-Chinese New Year is here again, although just like last year and the year before, where we have to celebrate this with the new norm, but this year we are more experienced with the SOP’s and many of us are able to celebrate new year with their loved ones.
-Despite the the new norm, we will still be having feast of foods, because that is what Malaysian is and that is what festival is, here are some suggestions that we would like to share on how you can eat healthily during Chinese New Year Celebration.
+Chinese New Year is here again, although just like last year and the year before, we have to celebrate this with the new norm, but this year we are more experienced with the SOPs, and many of us are able to celebrate the new year with our loved ones.
+Despite the new norm, we will still be having a feast of foods, because that is what Malaysian is and that is what a festival is.
+Here are some suggestions that we would like to share on how you can eat healthily during the Chinese New Year celebration.

-1. Always use smaller plate and eat smaller portion.
+Always use a smaller plate and limit your portion.

-During festival or holiday, you can still eat a balance healthy meal.
-It is all just depending on your choice of food.
-As an example, if you are going to treat yourself for some sweet treat then make sure you consume less carbohydrates in your main meals.
-If you know that there will be no vegetables or fruits during holiday or festive seasons, offers to make some.
+During a festival or holiday, you can still eat a balanced, healthy meal.
+It all depends on your choice of food.
+As an example, if you are going to treat yourself to some sweet treats, then make sure you consume fewer carbohydrates in your main meals.
+If you know that there will be no vegetables or fruits during the holiday or festive seasons, offer to make some.
 It can be as easy as just cutting and mixing fresh fruit into a bowl or cutting and mixing vegetables.
 Adding herbs or dressing is optional.
-This can also make everyone has healthier snack option.
-(Easy tips: Mandarin Orange is count as healthy snack!)
+This can also make everyone's snack options healthier.
+(Easy tips: Mandarin orange counts as a healthy snack!)

-1. Do not skip meals to save up for a feast.
+Do not skip meals to save up for a feast

-Eat according to your usual times can make you blood sugar steady.
-If your meal is served or prepared late than your usual mealtime try to choose healthy snacks, instead of consuming snack full of sugar and salt.
-This is especially essential for individual with diabetes.
+Eat according to your usual schedule to keep your blood sugar steady.
+If your meal is served or prepared later than your usual mealtime, try to choose healthy snacks instead of snacks full of sugar and salt.
+This is especially essential for individuals with diabetes.

-Playing indoor games and outdoor games will help to regulate your blood sugar and burn the calories.
-It will also help to bond all the family member.
+Playing indoor and outdoor games will help regulate your blood sugar and burn calories.
+It will also help bond all the family members.
 Do not just glue your eyes to your phone or screen.
 Do talk to each other and ask about their well-being.
-But if this Chinese New Year you can’t celebrate it with your family member, do utilize the technology to be connected with your family members.
-You may also use various kind of online games during the celebration to make sure everyone is being involved.
-Use online games like Quiziz is one way of making things fun!
+But if this Chinese New Year you can’t celebrate it with your family members, do utilise the technology to be connected with them.
+You may also use various kinds of online games during the celebration to make sure everyone is involved.
+Online games like Quiziz are one way to make things fun!

-During celebration of anything people always tend to over prepare, and the preparation is what making you get lesser amount of sleep.
-Although it’s a fun thing to do the decoration together till late night but try to schedule it earlier so that everyone will get enough sleep and good sleep quality.
-This is especially important for individuals with diabetes since sleep less sleep is going to make their blood sugar haywire as well.
+During celebrations of anything, people always tend to overprepare, and the preparation is what makes you get a lesser amount of sleep.
+Although it’s fun to do the decorations together until late at night, try to schedule it earlier so that everyone will get enough sleep and good sleep quality.
+This is especially important for individuals with diabetes since less sleep is going to make their blood sugar go haywire as well.

 References